Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 	[[Naoto no Hatsuyuki|Noe]] deftly steps around her opponent to change the battlefield to her advantage pressing her attackers back but not connecting with any strikes.
 	[[Ochitsuite Arashi|Ochi]] continues to not be able to cause any real damage to their enemies.
-	Zio returns to his wand tactic pinpointing magical energies to fell one of the remaining students.
+	[[Zio]] returns to his wand tactic pinpointing magical energies to fell one of the remaining students.
 	Koya releases a burst of divine energy revivifying her companions.
-	Grayson targets the last remaining enemy but he deflects and dodges all the deadly shots.
+	[[Grayson]] targets the last remaining enemy but he deflects and dodges all the deadly shots.
 	Omeyani's last remaining student continues their assault on [[Naoto no Hatsuyuki|Noe]] landing yet more blows.
 	Wei yan passes through his legs and attacks him.

 	6.

 	[[Naoto no Hatsuyuki|Noe]] attempts to fight back but her opponent is much haler than her in her state and her swings fall short.
-	Helgarval fills [[Ochitsuite Arashi|Ochi]] with angelic energies aiding him.
+	[[Helgarval]] fills [[Ochitsuite Arashi|Ochi]] with angelic energies aiding him.
-	[[Ochitsuite Arashi|Ochi]] steps to close the distance to the remaining foe and with Helgarvals assistance strikes him twice but he remains standing.
+	[[Ochitsuite Arashi|Ochi]] steps to close the distance to the remaining foe and with [[Helgarval]]s assistance strikes him twice but he remains standing.
-	Zio goes to use his wand again and the bolts of magic finally overcome the monk.
+	[[Zio]] goes to use his wand again and the bolts of magic finally overcome the monk.

 [[Ochitsuite Arashi|Ochi]] says a prayer for the dead.
-Grayson collects the quality crafted spears that the students were bearing.
+[[Grayson]] collects the quality crafted spears that the students were bearing.

 The room the battle left the Scions in contains a meditation screen of obviously Tian Ming style.
 Behind the screen is a small leather trunk. inside they find a washer woman's clothes and other possessions, including a disguise kit, an ornate decorative blowgun fashioned from Jade and lapis lazuli, gold pieces in Tian coins, and a writ signed by Sven Bloodeagle that gives the bearer the authority to commandeer any of the Linnorm Kings housecarls within two miles of Kalsgard for up to 12 hours.